 Other strategies to break down workplace silos

-In summary, if you want to increase customer satisfaction through increasing customer engagement tools, remember you need to break down workplace silos as part of the process.
+In summary, if you want to increase customer satisfaction through increased customer engagement tools, remember you need to break down workplace silos as part of the process.

 (1) Turner, Y., & Hadas-Halpern, I. (2008, December 3).
 The effects of including a patient’s photograph to the radiographic examination.
 Paper presented at Radiological Society of North America, Chicago, IL.